 Educational work is at the heart of Robin Zebaida's musical career, in which he has built up an international following, particularly in the Far East where he lived briefly in Hong Kong.

-As well as examining at home and abroad for ABRSM, the world's leading provider of graded music exams and assessments, for over a decade up to and including diploma level, Robin Zebaida is in frequent demand for adjudication, masterclasses, lecture recitals and teaching.
+As well as having examined for several years at home and abroad for ABRSM, the world's leading provider of graded music exams and assessments, up to and including diploma level, Robin Zebaida has served on the juries of several international competitions, and is in frequent demand for adjudication, masterclasses, and lecture recitals.

-His experience in broadcasting - notably for the BBC World Service - and public speaking, combined with a sparkling yet sympathetic manner, and a gift for communicating with young musicians, make him a popular choice at music festivals and competitions.
+His experience in broadcasting - notably for the BBC World Service - and public speaking, combined with a sparkling yet sympathetic manner, and a gift for communicating with young musicians, make him a popular choice at music festivals.

 Final of the Steinway International Youth Competition, Hong Kong 2009

-Robin Zebaida regularly adjudicates for Music for Youth, the world's largest youth music festival, and the Hong Kong Schools Music and Speech Association.
-He was recently also a juror at the Final of the Steinway International Youth Piano Competition and the Jacques Samuel Piano Festival.
+Robin Zebaida has on several occasions adjudicated for Music for Youth, and the Hong Kong Schools Music and Speech Association, two of the world's largest youth music festivals.
+In 2009 he was a juror at the Final of the Steinway International Youth Piano Competition and the Jacques Samuel Piano Festival.

-Robin Zebaida is renowned for his masterclasses, in piano and musicianship.
+Robin Zebaida gives masterclasses in piano and musicianship.
 He has also covered harp, singing and chamber music.
 He has taught in three languages (English, French and German) and in several countries including:-

 Summer Harp Academy, Louisville USA, 2005